Given tight budgets, short staffs and ever-increasing data volumes, we decided on the following criteria as being...

 - Ease of integration into environment: How easily does the product integrate with other products -- both from the same vendor and others?
 Can the product operate effectively in heterogeneous environments?
 Has the product been certified by a significant number of major IT vendors?

 - Ease of use and manageability: Is the product easy to install?
 Are the product's interfaces intuitive?
-Are the product's functions clear, easy to learn and to run?
+Are the product's functions clear, easy to learn and easy to run?
 Is the product likely to require the help of professional services on an ongoing basis?
 Does the product provide useful reports, audits, etc.?
 Will the product scale smoothly to accommodate growth in an environment?

 - Functionality: Does the product deliver as promised?
 Is the product's feature set complete and more than adequate to handle its job?
 Does the product provide greater or more useful functionality than others in its category?
 Are there any serious functional omissions?